virtusize/integration_ios/README.md

         // By default, Virtusize displays all the possible info categories in the Product Details tab,
         // including "modelInfo", "generalFit", "brandSizing" and "material".
         .setDetailsPanelCards([VirtusizeInfoCategory.BRANDSIZING, VirtusizeInfoCategory.GENERALFIT])
+        // By default, Virtusize disables the SNS buttons .setShowSNSButtons(true)
         .build()

     return true